UMEP-dev/UMEP-Docs/docs/source/Introduction.rst

 the model output.
 For more information on the content and archetecture, see `PluginArchitecture`.

-Information on version history for version 3.x can be found `here <https://github.com/UMEP-dev/UMEP/commits/SuPy-QGIS3>`__.

 .. note:: One essential part when working with geodata in a GIS is to make sure that a common coordinate reference system (CRS) is used, both for the data itself and the current QGIS-project you are working in.
 For more info, see `here <https://docs.qgis.org/3.4/en/docs/gentle_gis_introduction/coordinate_reference_systems.html>`__.
 It is strongly recommended to reproject/transform all geodatasets into the same projected coordinate system before any processing starts as well using a CRS that is based on meters.

 UMEP: How to Cite